 The East end is dominated by the Great East Window.
 Though somewhat dwarfed by comparison, the east end also features 3 chapels; the Lady Chapel, used for small services, St. Stephen's Chapel, and All Saints Chapel, the official chapel of the Duke of Wellington's Regiment.

 More tombs and memorials await in the north aisle.
 Don't miss the delightful carved cherub on the tomb of Archbishop Sterne (d.
 1683).
-As you approach the north transept you'll find the highly decorated 14th-century tomb of Prince Wiliam of Hatfield, son of Edward III and Phillipa of Hainault.
+As you approach the north transept you'll find the highly decorated 14th-century tomb of Prince William of Hatfield, son of Edward III and Philippa of Hainault.
 The unfortunate prince died at 10 years old and is buried beneath this canopied tomb.

 Move past the tomb into the north transept, which is dominated by the quintuple lancet windows known as The 5 Sisters.
 These windows, completed in 1250, contain over 100,000 individual pieces of glass.
 They reach a height of 16.2 metres, and each window is 1.5 metres wide.